-Sure, I know a spinach smoothie doesn’t sound that appealing, but when made right it can be beyond delicious.
-With hundreds of 5-star reviews, it’s time for you to see why this is the best green smoothie recipe.
+I know a green smoothie doesn’t sound (or look) very appealing at first sight, but when made right it can be beyond delicious.
+With over a thousand 5-star reviews, it’s time for you to see why blending spinach into a smoothie is a great morning routine.

 - fresh spinach